Connect with others who understand.

 Getting Help for Symptoms of AIHA

-If you have symptoms associated with anemia, such as fatigue, weakness, jaundice, or shortness of breath, make sure that you schedule an appointment with your health care provider.
+If you have symptoms associated with anemia, such as fatigue, weakness, jaundice, or shortness of breath, make sure you schedule an appointment with your health care provider.
 Your doctor may want to run tests to determine the cause of your symptoms.
 Because many symptoms of AIHA are general and may be associated with a wide range of other health conditions, blood tests will help your physician rule out other possible causes.

 Read more about treatments for AIHA.

-Todd Gersten, M.D. is a hematologist-oncologist at the Florida Cancer Specialists & Research Institute in Wellington, Florida.
+Richard LoCicero, M.D. has a private practice specializing in hematology and medical oncology at the Longstreet Clinic Cancer Center, in Gainesville, Georgia.
 Review provided by VeriMed Healthcare Network.
 Learn more about him here.

 Caroline Wallace, Ph.D. has a doctorate in biomedical science from the Medical University of South Carolina.
 Learn more about her here.